 - Thin and lightweight

 Priced at $200, the Sternglas Naos Quartz is a great competitor in the realm of affordable minimalist and Bauhaus styled watches.
-I can see from the now 2 reviews on Watchdig.org that Sternglas is not just another microbrand chasing vapid trends on social media, but seem to be a legitimate brand that focuses on bringing great quality minimalist watches at an affordable price.
+I can see from the now 2 reviews (check out the Topograph review) on Watchdig.org that Sternglas is not just another microbrand chasing vapid trends on social media, but they seem to be a legitimate brand that focuses on bringing great quality minimalist watches at an affordable price.

 And for those looking for an affordable minimalist watch, the Sternglas Naos Quartz should be one of the top choices to consider purchasing.
 For its look, price, and overall quality, you’re in for a treat.